Population 4,900 / 69.3 degrees north

 Getting Here

-The coastal ferry stops here daily; the northbound stops just before lunch, while the southbound stops in the early hours of the morning.
-There are also express boats connecting Finnsnes to Harstad and Tromsø.
+Ferry: The coastal ferry stops here daily; the northbound one stops just before lunch, while the southbound one stops in the early hours of the morning.
+Express boats connect Finnsnes to Harstad and Tromsø.

 Getting Around